James De Lancey: Crown v. John Peter Zenger, 1735

-The court appointed the relatively inexperienced John Chambers, who nonetheless, successfully challenged the list of jurors to ensure a non-biased panel.
-Meanwhile, supporters of Zenger contacted noted lawyer Andrew Hamilton who volunteered to take the case "pro bono".
-As Hamilton was from Philadelphia he was outside the reach of influence of the New York judges.
-De Lancey instructed the jury that they need to only decide if Zenger printed the articles which appeared clearly libelous.
-Hamilton argued his case directly to the jury which shortly returned a verdict of not guilty.
-This was an early instance of jury nullification.
+The court appointed the relatively-inexperienced John Chambers, who nonetheless successfully challenged the list of jurors to ensure a non-biased panel.
+Meanwhile, supporters of Zenger contacted noted the lawyer Andrew Hamilton, who volunteered to take the case pro bono.
+As Hamilton was from Philadelphia, he was outside the reach of influence of the New York judges.
+De Lancey instructed the jury that it needed only to decide if Zenger printed the articles, which appeared clearly libelous.
+Hamilton argued his case directly to the jury which shortly returned a verdict of not guilty in an early instance of jury nullification in the United States.
 The Zenger trial is recognized as a landmark colonial case that eventually led to the establishment of a free press in America.

-In 1744, one year into George Clinton's position as Governor of New York, De Lancey was granted a commission as New York's chief justice where he became a dominant political force with many relying on his support for their continued time in office and salary.
-In the same year, he was elected a member of The American Philosophical Society.
+In 1744, one year into George Clinton's position as Governor of New York, De Lancey was granted a commission as New York's chief justice and became a dominant political force, with many relying on his support for their continued time in office and salary.
+In the same year, he was elected a member of the American Philosophical Society.

 Lieutenant governor

-In 1746 a dispute arose between Governor George Clinton and the New York Assembly regarding the governor's salary.
-Chief Justice De Lancey supported the legislature's position in the controversy, thus incurring the enmity of Governor Clinton, who subsequently refused to acknowledge a commission from King George II (dated October 27, 1747), appointing De Lancey as Lieutenant Governor of New York.
-Governor Clinton withheld De Lancey's commission as lieutenant governor until October 1753.
+In 1746 a dispute arose between Governor Clinton and the New York Assembly regarding the governor's salary.
+Chief Justice De Lancey supported the legislature's position in the controversy and thus incurred the enmity of Governor Clinton, who subsequently refused to acknowledge a commission from King George II (dated October 27, 1747) which appointed De Lancey as Lieutenant Governor of New York.
+Clinton withheld De Lancey's commission as lieutenant governor until October 1753.

-With the advent of the French and Indian War, Lt.
-Gov. De Lancey convened and presided over a congress of colonial delegates held in Albany, New York in June 1754 (Albany Congress), for the purpose of establishing an alliance with the Indians for the common defense against the French.
+With the advent of the French and Indian War, Lieutenant Governor De Lancey convened and presided over a congress of colonial delegates held in Albany, New York, in June 1754 (Albany Congress), for the purpose of establishing an alliance with the Indians for the common defense against the French.

-In October 1754, Lt.
-Gov. De Lancey granted a charter for the creation of King's College (now Columbia University).
+In October 1754, Lieutenant Governor De Lancey granted a charter for the creation of King's College (now Columbia University).
 In July 1755, Lt.
 Gov. De Lancey attended a council of governors of the colonies, held at Alexandria, Virginia, to coordinate defense matters with General Braddock against the French.

-In September 1755, Sir Charles Hardy arrived from London and assumed the functions of Governor of New York, thus returning Lt.
-Gov. De Lancey to his role as Chief Justice.
-Hardy's tenure as governor came to an end in July 1757, when Sir Charles took command of a military expedition to Louisbourg, Nova Scotia, once again leaving De Lancey the de facto ruler of the province, which he remained till his death.
+In September 1755, Sir Charles Hardy arrived from London, assumed the functions of Governor of New York, and thus returned Lieutenant Governor De Lancey to his role as Chief Justice.
+Hardy's tenure as governor came to an end in July 1757, when Hardy took command of a military expedition to Louisbourg, Nova Scotia, and once again left De Lancey the de facto ruler of the province, which he remained until his death.

 Family

 In 1729, James De Lancey married Anne Heathcote, daughter of Caleb Heathcote, a former mayor of New York City, at Trinity Church.
+Their children: